Rchit13/posture-aware-fall-detection/README.md

 ## License

-This software is released under the MIT License.
-See LICENSE for details.
+This software is released under the **MIT License**.
+See the `LICENSE` file for details.

 ## Citation

-A paper associated with this software is currently under submission to the Journal of Open Source Software (JOSS)  .
+A paper associated with this software is currently under submission to the Journal of Open Source Software (JOSS).
 Citation information will be added upon acceptance.

 Developed and maintained by Archit Gupta